 The Holidays Act 2003 provides the minimum requirements for leave.
 When an employee enters into an employment agreement, the employer must inform the employee about their entitlements under the Holidays Act 2003 and where further information about these entitlements can be obtained.
 Employment agreements can provide enhanced or additional leave entitlements but cannot exclude or reduce the minimum requirements as provided for by the Holidays Act 2003.

 After each completed 12 months of continuous employment, an employee is entitled to not less than four weeks of paid annual holidays.
 Annual holidays are to be taken by agreement between the employer and employee.
-If an employee elects to do so, the employer must allow the employee to take at least two weeks of his or her annual holidays in a continuous period.
-If agreement on the timing of the taking of annual holidays cannot be reached, the employer may give the employee 14 days’ notice to take his or her annual holidays.
+If an employee elects to do so, the employer must allow the employee to take at least two weeks of their annual holidays in a continuous period.
+If agreement on the timing of annual holidays cannot be reached, the employer may give the employee 14 days’ notice to take their annual holidays.
 An employer may also allow an employee to take an agreed portion of the employee’s annual holiday entitlement in advance of their entitlement.

 An employee and employer can agree to have up to a maximum of one week of annual holidays paid out in any annual holiday entitlement year.
-Unused annual holidays accrue from year to year and cannot be forfeited by an employee and must be paid out to the employee at the end of his or her employment.
+Unused annual holidays accrue from year to year.
+They cannot be forfeited by an employee and must be paid out to the employee at the end of their employment.

-There are 11 public holidays.
+There are 12 public holidays per year.
 An employee must be paid their relevant daily pay for the public holidays on which they do not work and which would otherwise be a working day for the employee.
 Relevant daily pay includes applicable overtime and commission payments.
-If it is not possible or practicable to determine an employee’s relevant daily pay, the employee can be paid for the public holiday at his or her average daily pay.
+If it is not possible or practicable to determine an employee’s relevant daily pay, the employee can be paid for the public holiday at their average daily pay.

 Employees can be required to work on any public holiday if this is provided for in their employment agreement.
 Employees who do work on a public holiday are entitled to be paid at 1.5 times their relevant daily pay or average daily pay for all hours worked on the public holiday.